Site Introduction | Art Gallery Index | View Pictures

 Other Works by Carpeaux

 Ugolino and His Sons (left) is a harrowing study in anguish and despair that ranks alongside the ancient Laocoön Group in its emotional intensity.
-Follow this external link for an entire page analysing the group.
+Follow this external link and this one for two entire pages analysing the group (Wayback Machine cached versions, all images present).

 By contrast, the unbridled sensuality of The Dance (centre), sculpted for the Paris Opera House, was considered shocking in its day.
 Spirit of the Dance (right) isolates the central figure and the small Cupid or Bacchante at his feet.